Squarespace DIY: Which Template is Best?

 4. Mobile style options

-Brine family templates offer an abundance of mobile stying options that allow you to adjust the logo size on phones, change the menu icon, create a sticky header that stays in place when scrolling (a great option for long pages), adjust the menu overlay colour, and more.
-This is increasingly important as mobile traffic increases and mobile browsing experience becomes more important to users.
+Brine family templates offer an abundance of mobile stying options that allow you to adjust the logo size on phones, change the menu icon, create a sticky header that stays in place when scrolling (an excellent option for long pages), adjust the menu overlay colour, and more.
+This is increasingly important as mobile traffic increases, and mobile browsing experience becomes more important to users.

 5. Slideshow banners

 The Bedford family is the only other collection of templates that allows for this option, but it’s not nearly as versatile as the Brine slideshow banner.
 Slideshow banners in Brine have several options for slide transition styles and speed, next & previous control styling, indicator styles and caption text options.

 6. Blocks on top of banner images

 No other template family allows this, but it is crucial to design flexibility.
 Within Brine, you can place any block on top of banner images to create a truly modern looking website.
 You can create some awesome designs when you pair text and image blocks on top of banner images with parallax scrolling.

 There are over 40 templates that share Brine’s underlying code base.
 So which one do you choose?

 As a professional Squarespace designer, templates act as a starting point only, followed by more advanced customizations with scripts and CSS.
 The novice designer can follow this same strategy.